Portevent/leekwars-open-api-converter/README.md

 - optionnal : create your venv and install json : `python -m venv venv` and `pip install json`
 - run main.py : `python main.py`
 - updated open api docs should be in `output.json`

+## TODO :
+- Examples are only infered from `example_url`, but there is still the `example` attribute to parse to complete some requests
+- There is no description or title to routes, but leekwars front end has some complementary information at : https://github.com/leek-wars/leek-wars/blob/master/src/component/api/api.fr.i18n